-Objective 3.2.2.1 Ensure urban development occurs in a logical manner: • to promote a compact, well designed and integrated urban form; • to manage the cost of Council infrastructure; and to protect the District's rural landscapes from sporadic and sprawling development Policies 3.2.2.1.1 Apply Urban Growth Boundaries (UGBs) around the urban areas in the Wakatipu Basin (including Jack's Point), Arrowtown and Wanaka.
-3.2.2.1.2 Apply provisions that enable urban development within the UGBs and avoid urban development outside of the UGBs.
-3.2.2.1.3 Manage the form of urban development within the UGBs ensuring: Connectivity and integration with existing urban development; Sustainable provision of Council infrastructure; and Facilitation of an efficient transport network, with particular regard to integration with public and active transport systems 3.2.2.1.4 Encourage a higher density of residential development in locations close to town centres, local shopping zones, activity centres, public transport routes and non-vehicular trails.
-3.2.2.1.5 Ensure UGBs contain sufficient suitably zoned land to provide for future growth and a diversity of housing choice.
-3.2.2.1.6 Ensure that zoning enables effective market competition through distribution of potential housing supply across a large number and range of ownerships, to reduce the incentive for land banking in order to address housing supply and affordability.
-3.2.2.1.7 That further urban development of the District's Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c)
+- 3.2.2.1.1 Apply Urban Growth Boundaries (UGBs) around the urban areas in the Wakatipu Basin (including Jack's Point), Arrowtown and Wanaka. - 3.2.2.1.2 Apply provisions that enable urban development within the UGBs and avoid urban development outside of the UGBs. - 3.2.2.1.3 Manage the form of urban development within the UGBs ensuring: - Connectivity and integration with existing urban development; - · Sustainable provision of Council infrastructure; and - Facilitation of an efficient transport network, with particular regard to integration with public and active transport systems - 3.2.2.1.4 Encourage a higher density of residential development in locations close to town centres, local shopping zones, activity centres, public transport routes and non-vehicular trails. - 3.2.2.1.5 Ensure UGBs contain sufficient suitably zoned land to provide for future growth and a diversity of housing choice. - 3.2.2.1.6 Ensure that zoning enables effective market competition through distribution of potential housing supply across a large number and range of ownerships, to reduce the incentive for land banking in order to address housing supply and affordability. - 3.2.2.1.7 That further urban development of the District's

+Ffficiency & Fffectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) Linciency & Litectiveness () Denents (7 00313 Nisk Acting/Not Acting (7

 The requested LDRZ: As per Efficiency and Effectiveness.
-The character of the area, when viewed from Risk of not acting likely to: occurs in a logical manner; represents compact and integrated urban form; can be serviced by reticulated infrastructure.
-The requested LDRZ: has good connection to existing the existing LDRZ; Can be integrated with the existing LDRZ; old Arthurs Point and Wattie's Track in particular, will change. result in decreased development capacity.
-Uncertainty and potential time delays with the resource consent process.
-The LDRZ provisions will ensure subdivision and development is well designed.
-The location of the requested LDRZ ensures development does not sprawl into rural areas (i.e. it is well contained). is serviced with public transport.
-Ensures UGB of Arthur's Point contains sufficiently suitable zoned land for future growth and a diversity of housing types.
+The character of the area, will change Risk of not acting likely to: occurs in a logical manner; discretely. result in decreased development capacity. represents compact and integrated urban The requested LDRZ: Uncertainty and potential time delays with form; has good connection to existing the the resource consent process. o can be serviced by reticulated existing LDRZ; infrastructure.
+Can be integrated with the existing LDRZ; is serviced with public transport and is very The LDRZ provisions will ensure subdivision close to Frankton's amenities.
+Has highly and development is well designed. desirable living conditions, proximity, sun and outlook.
+The location of the requested LDRZ ensures development does not sprawl into rural areas Ensures Kelvin Heights contains sufficiently (i.e. it is well contained). suitable zoned land for future growth and a diversity of housing types.